Your fractional CFO for owner-operated wineries.

 Monitor

-Monitor: a monthly scorecard on your own surface against the winery dimension framework, drift-watch alerts (search and AI, reputation, discoverability, schema, social cadence), and a monthly digest with one to three actions.
-It takes the monthly report off your plate, the data-pulls and the "how are we doing" write-up your staff now lose hours to, and catches drift the month it starts instead of at the annual rollup.
+Monitor: the report card for your own surface.
+A monthly scorecard against the same six dimensions the Wine Country Intelligence Report ranks on, drift-watch alerts (search and AI, reputation, discoverability, schema, social cadence), and a monthly digest with one to three actions, so your ops team knows when and where to tweak the month it matters instead of at the annual rollup.
+It also takes the monthly report off your plate, the data-pulls and the "how are we doing" write-up your staff now lose hours to.

 $400/mo, or $4,000/yr (the annual includes the Wine Country Intelligence Report).

-Monitor Plus: everything in Monitor plus the cohort overlay.
-Four named peers tracked against you, peer-movement and AI-visibility and pricing-drift alerts, written analyst commentary, a visual-asset inventory, and the top three actions for the month.
-The richest read we sell without a retainer.
-It replaces the manual peer research and the cohort-retention analysis your club manager would otherwise hand-build, and hands back the analyst read on the three things to do this month.
+Monitor Plus: the same report card with the competition on it.
+Everything in Monitor plus the cohort overlay: four named peers tracked against you, peer-movement and AI-visibility and pricing-drift alerts, written analyst commentary, a visual-asset inventory, and the top three actions for the month.
+The check extends to the market you compete in, because a strategy that looks fine in isolation can be quietly losing ground to the four wineries your buyers compare you against.
+The richest read we sell without a retainer, and it replaces the manual peer research and the cohort-retention analysis your club manager would otherwise hand-build.
 View a sample briefing (PDF) →

 $600/mo, or $6,000/yr (the annual includes the Wine Country Intelligence Report).

-Only 86 of 175 Santa Barbara County wineries were AI-visible last quarter, per the Q1 2026 Wine Country Intelligence Report.
-The visible 86 keep widening the gap.
-Monitor tells you which side you are on.
+228 of 423 Central Coast tasting rooms were named by no AI assistant last quarter, per the Q2 2026 Wine Country Intelligence Report.
+Monitor tells you which side of that line you are on, every month.

 Advise